ChathurikaA/MDKnapsack/README.md

 Go to the *ExecutableJarFiles* directory.

-* To run the **Dynamic Programming** based implementation: Go to ExecutableJarFiles directly and run the following command.
+* **To run the *Dynamic Programming* based implementation: go to ExecutableJarFiles directly and run the following command.**

  ```
  java -jar DynamicProgrammingMKP.jar
  ```
- This will read the data from the file **data.pref** in the project directly and out put the result to **resultOfDynamicProgramming.pref** file.
+ This will read the data from the file **data.pref** in the project directly and out put the result to the  **resultOfDynamicProgramming.pref** file.

 ```
  java -jar DynamicProgrammingMKP.jar <file_path>
  ```
- This will read the data from the file specified in the file_path and out put the result to **resultOfDynamicProgramming.pref** file.
+ This will read the data from the file specified in the file_path and out put the result to the **resultOfDynamicProgramming.pref** file.

- * To run the **Genetic Search** based implementation: Go to ExecutableJarFiles directly and run the following command.
+ * **To run the *Genetic Search* based implementation: go to ExecutableJarFiles directly and run the following command.**
  ```
   java -jar GeneticSearchMKP.jar
   ```